gocodeup/intro-to-testing-js/README.md

 - Step 3: If the test wants us to return `"Hello, Jane!"` then literally write `return "Hello, Jane!";` because that's the simplest way to green a test looking for `"Hello, Jane!"`.
 - Step 4: Run all tests.
 They should all be green at this point.
 - Step 5: It's too soon to refactor.
-- Step 6: Repeat (meaning to add another test, so let's move to the next exercise)
+- Step 6: Repeat step means to add another test, so let's move to the next exercise.

 ### Exercise #4 Add another small, simple test
 - Step 1:  In `tests.js`, assert that `sayHello("Alex")` returns `"Hello, Alex!"`.
 Our first test should be *super* simple and *super* small.
 This means that our next test should look like `expect(sayHello("Alex")).toBe("Hello, Alex!")`.